Science Activity Fair and Plant Biology Talk at the Wildflower Center

 About the Talk

-Dr. Frank Kanawha Lake will explore Indigenous fire stewardship through the lens of his Karuk and Yurok family teachings and his work as a federal research ecologist.
+Dr. Frank Kanawha Lake will explore Indigenous fire stewardship through the lens of his Karuk and Yurok family teachings and his work as a research ecologist and cultural fire practitioner.
 Drawing on Indigenous knowledge and western science, the talk will explore questions such as:

 - How can fire help forests, plants and animals stay healthy?